GiantPanda0090/devcor3/m6/scenario1.md

 administration skills.
 They also know how to navigate a Bash shell and edit text files.
 Most of them have basic HTTP knowledge given their experience in hosting a web portal for customer support tickets.
 A handful have worked with REST-style APIs, too.
-None of them have experience with programming languages.
+None of them have any experience with programming languages.

 The IT operations vice president, who is responsible for all things IT, wants to somehow manage this network infrastructure in a more declarative way